makersacademy/makers-twitter-bot/README.md

 ```
   As a manager,
-  so that my staff never miss a tweet
+  so that I never miss a tweet
-  I would like tweets to be posted on a regular schedule (every day or so)
+  I would like tweets to be texted on a regular schedule (every day or so)
 ```

 #### Implementation details: